Steve Hicks School of Social Work: Donation and renaming

 In 2017, the School of Social Work received a large donation from telecommunications pioneer and vice chairman of the Board of Regents at the University of Texas System, R. Steven "Steve" Hicks.
 The announcement of this donation was made September 6, 2017, and in commemoration of the event, the university tower was lit burnt orange.
 The $25 million donation is to be split three ways, with $10 million going towards establishing a permanent endowment to support future scholarships, $5 million being used to match donations in an effort to encourage additional gifts, and $10 million being used to fund and enhance various aspects of the education system.
 Hicks, who is a business man himself with no personal background in social work, stated he made the donation in an effort "to reduce student debt burden so that social work graduates can stay in their careers doing what they love and positively affecting the lives of thousands of people."
+In 2025, the school was renamed to the School of Social Work.

+Rankings and reputation

+In 2024, it was ranked tied for 8th out of 319 graduate social work programs in the United States.